Tobacco use in South Africa: Legislation

+Summary of smoking laws

+South Africa has strong anti-tobacco laws, to protect public health.
+These laws apply countrywide.
+Under the enshrined smoking legislation, the sale of tobacco to minors is not allowed, and the advertising and promotion of tobacco products anywhere is strictly prohibited.
+Cigarette packaging features health warnings to inform consumers of the hazards related to smoking.
+Tobacco products are required to be packaged in plain, uniform packaging, and feature pictorial warnings.

+Furthermore, smoking is prohibited in most indoor places (an exception is made for separated, designated areas that have adequate ventilation); all partially-enclosed public spaces, such as covered walkways, patios, verandas, and parking areas; as well as some outdoor areas, including sports stadiums, playgrounds, zoos, school premises, healthcare facilities, and beaches (within 50 meters of the swimming area).
+Smoking is also banned in all workplaces, on all forms of public transport, and anywhere where there are persons under the age of 18 present (including inside private vehicles, even with ventilation).
+There are strict penalties for both smokers and venue operators who violate the smoking laws, including fines of up to R50,000.

+Additionally, cigarettes can only be sold in dedicated areas within stores, and many stores that do sell them do so behind the checkout counter, or at a separate tobacco counter.
+In keeping with the law, these sale areas do not feature advertising for tobacco-related products.
+Vending machines that sell tobacco products cannot be used to sell other products like snacks or beverages.

 The Tobacco Products Control Act (1993)

 In order to combat the dangers of smoking, legislation has been increasingly put into place in order to deter the public from smoking.
 Beginning in 1993 with the Tobacco Products Control Act, South African began to pass legislation to in order to protect the public.
-It was fully implemented and enforced in 1995, meaning smoking in public places became some-what regulated.
+It was fully implemented and enforced in 1995, meaning smoking in public places became somewhat regulated.

 In addition, the act prohibited some aspects of advertisement, the promotion of tobacco products, and the publicity of a sponsorship is prohibited.
 Merchandise containing tobacco may be visible when being sold, however customers are not allowed to handle the products prior to the purchase.
 Labeling was limited in some aspects, however was not heavily regulated until 1999.

-Notably the act prohibited the sale of tobacco products to minor under the age of 16.
+Notably the act prohibited the sale of tobacco products to minors under the age of 16.